TelegraphResearch/TelegraphResearch/_includes/reports/hired/growth.md

 [Click here to view the model in Google Drive.](https://docs.google.com/spreadsheet/ccc?key=0AvQtqc6_wGbXdFBYWDFpTjkyejctdHVGaG44SmFyN0E&usp=sharing)

-If interested in experimenting with the values, add it to your own Google Drive by:
+To experiment with the values, add it to your own Google Drive:

 ```
 View file in Google Drive -> File -> Make a copy...